-Bob and Brad released its first mini massage gun, the Q2, in October 2020.
+Bob and Brad released their first mini massage gun, the Q2, in October 2020.
 Its latest version, the Q2 Pro mini massage gun, was released in April 2024.

-The Q2 mini percussion massager (previous model) has been a hit for its outstanding qualities.
+The Q2 mini percussion massager (previously model) has been a hit due to its outstanding qualities.
 It stood out from other comparable mini massage guns on the market for these reasons:

 But what is this ‘hot and cold therapy’ massage gun attachment for?
 Simply put, it assists with pain relief for muscle pain.
 Like hot packs, heat therapy improves blood flow and flexibility, which can be beneficial before a workout.
 On the other hand, like an ice pack for injury, cold therapy helps reduce muscle inflammation and is great after workouts.